fredhopper/hybris-connector/README.md

 Before you can use the Fredhopper/SAP Hybris connector, you need to build the custom extension locally and add it to hybris.

-1. Clone the [Fredhopper GitHub repository](https://github.com/fredhopper/hybris-connector.git) to your local machine.
+1. Clone the [Fredhopper/SAP Hybris Connector repository](https://github.com/fredhopper/hybris-connector.git) to your local machine.
 1. Copy `fredhoppersearch` and `fredhoppertemplate` to the hybris location for user-defined extensions.<br>Typically: `hybris/bin/custom`
 1. Generate the extension locally.
 	1. On a command prompt, navigate to `hybris/bin/platform`.